Child Care Subsidy

 - Actively looking for work

-- Paid or unpaid parental leave
+- Paid or unpaid parental leave (in eligible circumstances)

 How Much Child Care Subsidy Can You Get?